ParallelCoinTeam/JVZC/README.md

 ```

 ## Recent breaking changes
-I don't know if anyone uses Cete, but whatever.
+I don't know if anyone uses JVZC, but whatever.

 I've recently made some breaking changes to how `Range` works.
 It's now a more traditional cursor setup that allows for cleaner concise code, similar to `bufio.Scanner`.
 Here's an example how you use it: